-Rancho Santiago Community College District (RSCCD) and its colleges, Santa Ana College and Santiago Canyon College, embrace the concept of shared governance.
+Rancho Santiago Community College District (RSCCD) and its colleges, Santa Ana College and Santiago Canyon College, embrace the concept of participatory governance.
 The purpose of a participatory governance structure is to ensure that all decisions are well informed by input from the appropriate segments of the college community: faculty, students, classified staff, and management.
-The model is grounded in Assembly Bill 1725 and in the policies of the Rancho Santiago Community College District Board Policy BP 9001: Setting Policy.
+The model is grounded in Assembly Bill 1725 and in the policies of the Rancho Santiago Community College District Board Policy BP 2410 - Board Policies and Administrative Regulations.

 At RSCCD, recommendations are made to the Board of Trustees, which is responsible for all policy-related decisions.
 The participatory governance structure consists of a variety of groups, including the Academic Senates, councils, and committees.
 Representatives of staff and student groups are encouraged to work within the established processes to address the issues of the district.